 So they are light and strong and low maintenance.
 The bad news is that when they do fail, as they did for Jesse, it's often catastrophic.
 The short history of carbon rims reminds me of the first round of compact florescent bulbs.
 Dumb consumers like me were told they would last 20,000 hours and so we paid a premium.
 Unfortunately that was bullshit.
 I had a dozen that didn't last a year because of course they hadn't actually tested them for the predicted lifespan; that answer was pulled directly out the marketing departments asses.

 When Easton launched their Haven Carbon wheel program they came with a sweet lifetime no questions asked warranty.
 Unfortunately that warranty was cancelled when RaceFace purchased Easton.
 No amount of testing is going to prepare rims for every real world situation and the only way to know with certainty how a product will perform for consumers is to have thousands of riders push them to the limit.

 Should you buy carbon-rimmed wheels?
 If you are on a tight budget the answer is no for me.
-If you are fussy about your wheels being round and true learn to build wheels.
+If you are fussy about your wheels being round and true you might consider learning to build wheels.
 It's not that hard and lacing is easy if you re-use spokes (just tape the new rim to the old one and transfer the spokes over one at a time).
-You are going to spend between $1000 and $2500 for your wheels to start off with in American dollars.
-You can get a really nice aluminum wheelset for $500 and replace the rims several times before getting anywhere near the price of a carbon set.
+You are going to spend between $1000 and $2500 for your carbon wheels in American dollars.
+You can get a really nice aluminum wheelset for $500 and replace the rims several times before getting anywhere near the price of the cheapest carbon set.